refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCustomMutation/index.md

 ### `method` <PropTag required />

 It will be passed to the `custom` method from the `dataProvider` as a parameter.
-It usually used to specify the HTTP method of the request.
+It is usually used to specify the HTTP method of the request.

 ```tsx
 const { mutate } = useCustomMutation();